To learn more about Haru check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Anchor Pointer

-A 0 Cost Skill Card that moves “Anchor Shot” back to hand, if it is in the Draw Pile or Graveyard.
+A 0 Cost Skill Card that moves “Anchor Shot” back to hand if it is in the Draw Pile or Graveyard.
 Notably, this overrides the restriction to returning cards to hand the same turn they were played, because the card says “Move” instead of “Draw”.
 It’s important to note, however, that if you already have an “Anchor Shot” card on hand, this card won’t work.
 You need to play that other “Anchor Shot” first before using “Anchor Pointer” to draw another.
-Unfortunately, this card doesn’t have [Retain] and doesn’t get it from any Epiphany, requiring a bit of planning ahead or an AP battery for cases like that.
+Unfortunately, this card doesn’t have [Retain] and doesn’t get it from any Epiphany, requiring a bit of planning or an AP battery for cases like that.

 Power Charge